SimLab Group Vision

 b) Measures of productivity – what are the benchmarks for progress?

-A PhD from Georgia Tech takes ~5 years.
-Joyce will do her best to make sure that you graduate within this time frame.
-Everyone except 1st year graduate students should have something new/presentable (e.g. a paper, a conference presentation, exciting results) every semester.
-You will take comprehensive exam at the end of the second year or first semester of the third year.
+For PhD students at Georgia Tech, You will take the comprehensive exam at the end of the second year or first semester of the third year.
 The department requires an informal annual evaluation outlining goals and progress.
 Meet with your committee members at least once per year post qualifying exam.
-You should plan on writing a manuscript-based thesis that amounts to at least 3 papers that will be submitted to journals.
+You should plan on writing a manuscript-based PhD thesis that amounts to at least 3 papers that will be submitted to peer-reviewed journals.
+Similarly, for Masters program students, you should plan on writing a manuscript-based thesis that amounts to a paper that will be submitted to a peer-reviewed journal.
 Joyce will work closely with you to plan/outline figures and content and then will review complete drafts once finished.
+Here is the link the the graduate student handbook!!

-c) Which and how many courses, and when to take them
+c) Which and how many courses, and when to take them (For graduate students)

 Here is the EAS graduate course list: https://catalog.gatech.edu/courses-grad/eas/